Traveler3114/CleaningPlatform/PROJECT.md

 This applies to: `BookingSopAssignments`, `BookingAssignments`, `InvoiceBookings`, and any other junction table with a unique constraint.

-### Security stamp — known gap
+### Security stamp — known gap, do not remove
 The `security_stamp` claim is included in admin JWTs and is rotated correctly on password change and password reset.
-However, incoming requests do not currently validate the stamp against the database.
-This means existing tokens remain valid for up to 8 hours after a password change.
+Incoming requests do not currently validate the stamp against the database — this is a known gap documented for future work.

-**TODO**: add a stamp validation step in the JWT pipeline or via a middleware check, so that rotating the stamp on password change actually invalidates existing sessions.

-Do not remove the stamp from token creation — it is the foundation for implementing this correctly when the validation step is added.
+Do not remove the stamp from token creation.
+Do not add stamp validation without explicit human instruction — it touches the auth pipeline and requires careful implementation.

+### DateOverride and WeeklySchedule both use 24 as maximum EndHour
+Both `WeeklySchedule` and `DateOverride` use `EndHour = 24` to represent end of day.
+The `AvailabilityManager` loop treats `EndHour` as an exclusive upper bound — `EndHour = 24` means the last bookable slot is `23:00`.
+Do not change either cap back to 23.

 ---